On weakly hyperbolic iterated functions systems: Proof of Theorem

 \end{enumerate} \end{lemma}

-\begin{proof} If $w$ satisfies (ii) then it is obvious that $w$ satisfies (i).
-So, it is enough to prove that (i) implies (ii).
-Let us suppose that (ii) is false.
-Then, there exists $\eps_{0}>0$, a sequence $(n_{k})\longrightarrow +\infty$ and a sequence of words (with alphabet in $\Lambda$):\\ such that:
+\begin{proof} If $w$ satisfies (2), then it is obvious that $w$ satisfies (1).
+So, it is enough to prove that (1) implies (2).
+Let us suppose that (2) is false.
+Then there exists $\eps_{0}>0$, a sequence $(n_{k})\longrightarrow +\infty$ and a sequence of words (with alphabet in $\Lambda$):\\ such that:

-Then, we have the following matrix builded with these words:
+Thus we have the following matrix builded with these words: